metio/pasejo/README.md

 ### Migrate from passage

 You can migrate from `passage` to `pasejo` using the following snippet.
 It iterates over all secrets in passage and adds them to a pasejo store.
-It also adds the recipients and identities from passage to the pasejo store.

 ```console
 $ pasejo store sync --pull